Tony Twigg

 These pictures then are an attempt to draw such a space.

-Tony Twigg have had 57 solo exhibitions since he began exhibiting his paintings in the 1970’s.
-Allied to this work there have also been collaborative performance works presented as puppetry, film and dance.
-The most recent, Life Still was performed by Anca Frankenhauser and Patrick Harding-Irma in collaboration with Stephanie Burridge at Annandale Galleries, Sydney in 2016.
+Tony Twigg has had 57 solo exhibitions since he began exhibiting his paintings in the 1970s.
+Allied to this work there have also been collaborative performance works presented as puppetry, film, and dance.
+The most recent, Life Still, was performed by Anca Frankenhauser and Patrick Harding-Irma in collaboration with Stephanie Burridge at Annandale Galleries, Sydney in 2016.

-A chance visit to Manila in 1995 began an ongoing engagement with the city, the Philippines and a culture simultaneously accessible and outside the parameters of Australian life.
-Periods of time spent living and working there have lead to travel through South East Asia, exhibitions in Manila, Kuala Lumpur and Singapore and commissioned projects across the region.
+A chance visit to Manila in 1995 began an ongoing engagement with the city, the Philippines, and a culture simultaneously accessible and outside the parameters of Australian life.
+Periods of time spent living and working there have led to travel through South East Asia, exhibitions in Manila, Kuala Lumpur, and Singapore, and commissioned projects across the region.